AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/bulk-assets-processing.md

 ---
 # API to start bulk processing for assets

+>[!NOTE]
+>
+> For the latest REST API endpoint definitions and related details, view the Swagger documentation at `https://<aem-author-url>/libs/fmdita/clientlibs/api-docs/index.html` (replace `<aem-author-url>` with your AEM server URL).
+As this article is scheduled to be archived in October 2026, we recommend using the Swagger documentation going forward for the most up-to-date API information.

 A POST method that initiates bulk asset processing for a specified path.
 This API supports both JCR-based and database-based asset processing.
 It starts an asynchronous job that processes all assets under the given path and its sub-paths.
 Upon initiation, the API returns a unique processingID, which can be used to track the job status.

 **Request URL**